NeodymiumPhish/NeodymiumPhish.github.io/_posts/2021-03-24-Nmap-Beginners-Guide.md

-### Scan Types
+## Scan Types

 Nmap (when run with `sudo`) can also scan using multiple methodologies.
-For example, nmap can conduct a full TCP handshake using `-sT` or just scan UDP ports with `-sU`.
-By default, nmap will conduct a TCP SYN scan `-sS` if nothing is specified.
+For example, Nmap can conduct a full TCP handshake using `-sT` or just scan UDP ports with `-sU`.
+By default, Nmap will conduct a TCP SYN scan `-sS` if nothing is specified.

 ```bash
 nmap -sT 192.168.1.1	# TCP Connect